 Building an AI Advisory Group to Guide K12 Innovation

-Lee Howell, Madi Housto, and John Sandobal The path to AI integration in schools is rarely smooth—and our journey was no exception.
+Lee Howell, Madi Houston, and John Sandobal The path to AI integration in schools is rarely smooth, and our journey was no exception.
 In this session, we’ll share how Leander ISD formed a cross-functional AI Advisory Group to guide thoughtful classroom use of AI tools.
 Alongside our purpose, process, and practical takeaways, we’ll also share the messy moments: the uncertainty, the hard questions, and the real feedback that helped us grow.
 You’ll leave with replicable tools and honest insight into how to build clarity and trust in your own district.

 Less Is More: Building Strategic AI Partnerships for Student-Centered Impact

-Lee Howell, Madi Housto, and John Sandobal Tired of chasing the latest AI tools without seeing real impact?
+Lee Howell, Madi Houston, and John Sandobal Tired of chasing the latest AI tools without seeing real impact?
 Learn how Leander ISD is focusing on fewer, better-aligned AI partners to support student-centered learning.
 Discover how enterprise access, thoughtful vetting, and strong vendor relationships can lead to positive, more impactful adoption and outcomes.

 Speakers